KSD Crisis Response Guide for Parents

 C:\Users\Teacher\Documents\GroupWise\ksd_black.jpg KSD Crisis Response, Drills, & “See, Tell, Now!”
 Guide

-In Kimberly School District, we greatly value the safety and security of the students and staff in our care.
-We also recognize you as valuable partners in that process.
-The more we all know about our safety plans, the better we can protect our students.
+At Kimberly School District, the safety and security of our students and staff is our top priority.
+We also believe that you - our families - are essential partners in that effort.
+The more we all understand our safety protocols, the better we can work together to protect our students.

-We would like you to know when, why, and how each one is used.
+We want you to know when, why, and how each emergency protocol is used - because informed families help build safer schools.

 When It’s Activated